Cloodot

 Import Contacts

-Need to bring in contacts from another tool or a spreadsheet?
-The contact import wizard walks you through uploading a CSV, mapping your columns to the right fields, and choosing how to handle duplicates — all in four simple steps.
+Bring contacts in from another tool or a spreadsheet.
+The import wizard guides you through uploading a CSV, mapping columns to fields, and choosing how to handle duplicates — in four steps.

 Before you start

-• Prepare your contacts as a CSV file (.csv format)
+• Save your contacts as a CSV file (.csv format)

 • Maximum file size: 10 MB